 - 1. Compliance with student handbook policies is expected during class.
 The classroom is to be a professional environment.
-That means your attention is expected to be on course related material, and you are expected to positively contribute to the class.
-I reserve the right to ask you to leave class should your attention be elsewhere (sleeping, surfing the internet, working on assignments for another class, etc.). - 2.
-Late Policy: - Weekly HW/progress reports are penalized at 25% per calendar day late (automatically in Canvas). - Written assignments/problems/case studies are penalized at 25% off if turned in with 3 calendar days of the due date, and are a 0 after that. - In-class tests must be taken by the date given in class unless there is incapacitating illness (see attendance policy below). - Work may always be completed early (contact your professor if you wish to take a test early).
+That means you are to come to class prepared for the day's discussion, your attention is expected to be on course related material, and you are expected to positively contribute to the class. - 2.
+Failure to complete an algorithms assignment will constitute a failure to be prepared for class, and you will be asked to leave (this will count as a personal absence).
+Productive professional meetings require that participants prepare as necessary prior to the start of the meeting.
+This requirement will help you build important professional skills. - 3.
+Late Policy: - Weekly HW/progress reports are penalized at 25% per calendar day late (automatically in Canvas). - Written assignments/problems/case studies are penalized at 25% off if turned in with 3 calendar days of the due date and are a 0 after that for the first late.
+Additional late papers may incur a larger penalty. - In-class tests must be taken by the date given in class unless there is incapacitating illness (see attendance policy below). - Work may always be completed early (contact your professor if you wish to take a test early).